Michael Juico: Nueva Ecija Rice Vanguards

 In 2022, Juico started playing for the Nueva Ecija Rice Vanguards.
 He first played for them in the 2022 FilBasket Summer Championship, now a professional tournament.
 He made the All-Defensive Team for that tournament.
 He also got Finals MVP, as he led Nueva Ecija to the title with 17 points, nine rebounds, four assists, two steals, and a block.

 Juico started the 2022 MPBL season with 13 points and nine rebounds in a win over the Mindoro Tamaraws.
 On July 26, 2022, he became the 5th member of the MPBL's 1,000 points club when he scored 17 points along with five rebounds and five assists in a win over the Bacoor City Strikers.
 He had 18 points, six rebounds, and five assists in a win over the Quezon City Capitals.
 That season, Nueva Ecija swept the regular season, winning 21 straight games.
 They then swept the semis as well.
 Their winning streak ended at 25 games in game 1 of the finals.
 In Game 3, he led the team to the win with 12 points, nine rebounds, and three steals.
 Nueva Ecija won the next game and they claimed the championship.

 In 2023, Nueva Ecija renewed Juico's contract.
 They started the season 12–1.
 In a win over Batangas, although he only scored 10 points, he contributed eight rebounds, six assists, and four steals.
 In an upset loss to the Quezon Huskers, he had 16 points and 13 rebounds.
 That season, they failed to defend their title, as they were defeated in the division semifinals by San Juan.

 Pangasinan Heatwaves

 On June 26, 2024, Juico was traded to the Pangasinan Heatwaves alongside Nat Cosejo, and JP Maguilano for Ed Daquioag, Jeff Javillonar, and Chester Saldua.

+On January 7, 2026, it was announced that the Heatwaves would be taking a leave of absence from the league, leaving him without a team to play for.